 You have heard me talk about the Montessori method as a lifestyle in every learning environment no matter if at home, at school, outdoors, indoors, or out in the community.
 In other words, Montessori is a life philosophy to embrace and carry with us for a lifetime.

 Dr. Montessori’s work is full of wisdom.
-This post includes some of my all-time favorite Maria Montessori quotes on love, nature, and educating children from the Absorbent Mind and her other work.
+So why not quote Maria Montessori?
+This post includes some of my all-time favorite Maria Montessori quotes on love, nature, and educating children from The Absorbent Mind and her other work.
 These education quotes serve both teachers and parents.

 15 Montessori Quotes for Parents & Teachers